-If you want to take your Thanksgiving turkey to a whole new level, brine it first with this simple Fresh Herb Citrus Turkey Brine recipe!
-This simple step uses a medley of citrus flavors and fresh herbs to transform your turkey into a tender, juicy masterpiece for your Thanksgiving table.
+If you want to take your Thanksgiving turkey to a whole new level, brine it first with this simple Fresh Herb Citrus Turkey Brine!
+This simple method uses a medley of citrus and herb flavors to transform your turkey into a tender, juicy masterpiece.
+Whether you are roasting, frying, or making a Smoked Whole Turkey, this brine is the secret to success.

 Want to save this recipe?